kellerza/sunsynk/README.md

 Information in the Power forum was especially helpful to get this up and running, see [this thread](https://powerforum.co.za/topic/8646-my-sunsynk-8kw-data-collection-setup/).
 Special Kudos to Bloubul7, @jacauc and Sc00bs.
 The Node-RED flows can be found [here](https://github.com/jacauc/SunSynk-NodeRed)

-Sunsynk 8.8kW diagram from system32 in [this thread](https://powerforum.co.za/topic/8451-sunsynk-inverter-monitoring)
+@Ivan-L added the writable sensors.

-@Ivan-L added all the writable sensors.
+@kababook & @archi for the 3-phase definitions.